-The trail is exceptionally well marked, and leaves right from the town of Telluride.
+The trail is exceptionally well-marked and easy to get to.
+You can walk to the trailhead from anywhere in town.
 I would recommend starting at Aspen Street instead of Oak Street.
 The insane scenery I saw right off the bat from Aspen Street helped motivate me to keep hiking – I can’t say I would have been as into it if I had to start on the switchback-ey rocky “road” that is the Oak Street trailhead.

 The long drive, the uphill hike, the high altitude – the incredible scenery makes it all worth it.
 You get jaw-dropping mountain views, aspen tree meadows, rushing mountain creeks, and pine tree-lined forest.
 You can see Bridal Veil Falls, the town, and the entire valley floor.

 If you’re torn between this hike and another, do Jud Wiebe.
 Bear Creek is beautiful and will always have my heart since it’s where my husband proposed, but the panoramic views on Jud Wiebe are second to none.
 If you’re torn between this hike and Bridal Veil Falls, I’d also recommend going with Jud Wiebe.
 Bridal Veil Falls also has stunning views, but you are just hoofing it up an unpaved road the entire time, so it’s not a great hiking experience.